-2) SnPb solders continue to be permitted provided that high temperature soldering techniques are employed and that they solder are contains at least 85% lead.
+2) SnPb solders are permitted provided that high temperature soldering techniques are employed and that the solder contains at least 85% lead.
 Examples: SMD-FST, SMD-FTT, and SMD-SPT fuses

 Explanation of the product overview list

 SCHURTER is providing product overview lists that display the current RoHS and lead-free status by product type or group.
-The same format is used for all SCHURTER products; the lists contain detailed information and are regularly updated by the responsible product managers.
+The same format is used for all SCHURTER products; the lists contain detailed information and are regularly updated by substance management.

 See an example for fuses:

-We maintain a list of Frequently Asked Questions (FAQs) and update it on a regular basis.
+We maintain a list of answers to Frequently Asked Questions (FAQs) and update it on a regular basis.